 - The Arty Teacher is a great website for lesson ideas, assessments, demos and much more.
 The Art Home Learning page on the site is very useful for supporting remote learning and extending classroom-studio-time to the home.
 (K-12)

-- Eric Gibbons is an art educator whose site, Art Ed Guru is one of the best go-to resources for online art education resources.
+- Eric Gibbons is an art educator whose website, Art Ed Guru is one of the best go-to resources for online art education resources.
 He’s been regularly adding to the section on remote learning, so check it out for engaging lessons that can be enjoyed from home.
 (K-12)

 - Artist, Allie Olson, is creating daily web-based participatory learning videos for kids ages 2-6.
 Olson makes learning fun through a unique blend of somatic and social and emotional learning.
 Her videos are sure to inspire your young ones at home!
 Check it out by taking a virtual trip to Allieville!
 (Age 3, Pre-K and Kindergarten)

 - Kate Lindquist is an art teacher from Florida who teaches students from Kindergarten through 8th grade.
 She shares K-8 art lessons on her YouTube channel PeaceLoveArt.
 (Middle School)

 - Get your little ones ready for Art with Ms. Rachel on YouTube.
 (Age 3 and Pre-K)

 - Geared for anyone who is interested in strengthening their depiction skills, Jessica Hopper’s YouTube art lessons will help you develop your art making chops.
 (All ages)

 - Plants are essential for our health and happiness.
 Growing and nurturing plants is also an artistic activity (see: Down to Earth: Extraordinary STEAM Learning, Back to Nature: Learning about ecosystems of the past and building future ecological awareness and Artful Nurturing).
 The amazing crew of botanists and plant educators at GrowNYC created a guide for making and maintaining tiny greenhouses.
 (All ages)